someengineering/fixinventory/docs/source/setup.rst

     ======== Running on http://localhost:8900 ========
     (Press CTRL+C to quit)

-.. _ckworker:
+.. _setup-ckworker:

 ckworker
 ========

-:ref:`ckworker` does all the collection and cleanup work in Cloudkeeper.
-It is connected to :ref:`ckcore` over a websocket connection and waits for instructions.
-By default it subscribes to the `collect` and `cleanup` actions as well as `tag` tasks.

-:ref:`ckworker` loads collector :ref:`plugins` like AWS, GCP, Slack, Onelogin, etc.
-Only those plugins have knowledge about how to communicate with each cloud.
-How to collect resources and how to clean them up.

-There can be one or more instances of :ref:`ckworker` in a Cloudkeeper deployment.
-A single :ref:`ckworker` can collect many clouds or you could have multiple :ref:`ckworker` collecting one cloud or even one account in one cloud each.

 Install ckworker
 ----------------

-You install :ref:`ckworker` via python pip directly from our git repository.
+You install :ref:`setup-ckworker` via python pip directly from our git repository.
 Please make sure you have git installed.
-First you need to install :ref:`cklib` as a dependency to :ref:`ckworker` as well.
+First you need to install :ref:`cklib` as a dependency to :ref:`setup-ckworker` as well.

 .. code-block:: bash
     :caption: Install cklib und ckworker